MattchewX/YouTube-Spammer-Purge/README.md

-# YouTube Spammer Purge
+# YouTube Spam Defender

-Allows you to purge all comments left by a user on a specific video or across the entire channel.

-**How to Download:** Click the "[Releases](https://github.com/ThioJoe/YouTube-Spammer-Purge/releases)" link on the right, then on the latest release, under 'Assets' click to download "YouTubeSpammerPurge.exe".
-NOTE: You may get a warning - See "[Download & Windows Warning](#download--windows-warning)" section below for details.
+Enables a personal server to automatically scan for and delete spam comments across your entire channel.

+## Fork
+This is a fork of ThioJoe's YouTube-Spammmer-Purge.
+This fork simply changes the functionality to allow for more automation and 24/7 scanning.

 ## Purpose
 Recently, there has been a massive infestation of spam on YouTube where fake impersonator accounts leave spam/scam replies to hundreds of users on a creator's videos.
 For some god-forsaken reason, YouTube offers no way to delete all comments by a specific user at once, meaning you must delete them one by one BY HAND.